afsc-gap-products/gapindex/README.md

 ```

-## In progress
-* @MargaretSiple-NOAA created a [vignette](https://github.com/zoyafuso-NOAA/design-based-indices/tree/master/old_scripts/vignettes) on the biomass calculations using equations (from [Wakabayashi et al. 1985](https://drive.google.com/file/d/1m5c1N4WYysM1pscrpcgWOGZSZIK8vIHr/view?usp=sharing).
-We should make this into a wiki and have different pages for the different calculations (biomass, age compositions, etc.), assumptions, peculiarities, etc.
-* Increased documentation of function output similar to the metadata associated with GAP_PRODUCTS tables.
-* Standardize data pulling process for ModSquad model-based index production
-* Establish production cycle for standard gap products
-* Formalize documentation of any changes that occur in the standard data products after each production cycle.
-* Create a Tech Memo that describes the changes in the Oracle data infrastructure
-  in tandem with the creation of the gapindex package.

 ## Collaborators
 The gapindex R package is a product of two AFSC-RACE-GAP working groups
 regarding GAP data processes and index computation.
 Many thanks to those who